krdeutsch/Varroa-control-limits-virus-spillover-data-files-and-scripts/README.md

     - `Quadrat #` : below the site level, this denotes the quadrat in which the flower was collected (4-10 quadrats per sampling date)
     - `# of HB Visits` :  the number of honey bee visits to goldenrod flowers within the quadrat from which the flower was collected, during a five-minute period (NA = no honey bee observation data was collected from the quadrat)
     - `Distance to colonies (m)` : the distance of the quadrat in which the flower was collected from the nearest honey bee colony in the apiary (in meters)
-    - Virus_Screening : denotes whether the flower was included in subsequent DWV screening (Yes = flowers were screened for DWV, No = flowers were not screened for DWV but visitation data)
+    - Virus_Screening : denotes whether the flower was included in subsequent DWV screening (Yes = flowers were screened for DWV, No = flowers were not screened for DWV)
 *Note that only a subset of flowers included in this dataset were selected for DWV screening, but data from all quadrats were included to calculate apiary-average honey bee visitation estimates.*

 #### (4) **flower.dwv.data.csv** : presence / absence of DWV on goldenrod flowers